SaekoYes/new-linux-user-help-script/README.md

 actually coding again.

 todo
->write in better language
+//write in better language
->add more stuff
+//add more stuff
->make interactive
+//make interactive
->more cats :3
+//more cats :3